jiunshyong/rpi-temp/README.md

 ## check_rpitemp

-This is the Nagios check which runs via check
+This is the Nagios check which runs via check_by_ssh plugin.
+This allows the use ssh public keys to authenticate with a target device before running any commands.

+On the Raspberry pi device, create a new UNIX user "nagios" and generate the corresponding ssh public keys.
+Configure password-less ssh public key authentication under nagios userid on both the Nagios server and the Raspberry pi.
+Test and ensure password-less authentication works both ways.